julian10m/julian10m.github.io/_posts/2022-04-02-Lagrange-Interpolation.md

 $$\mathbf{a} = \mathbf{X}^{-1} \cdot \mathbf{y}$$

 End of story?
-Well...this is just starting, so maybe grub a cup of coffee and hold on to your belts!
+Well...just hold on to your belts!

 First, we should ask ourselves whether $\mathbf{X}^{-1}$ even exists.
 It turns out that $\mathbf{X}$ is not just any matrix, it is actually known as the the Vandermonde matrix.
 There exists an inverser for this matrix as long as $\forall j \neq k,\; x_j \neq x_k$.
 For this to be true, there should not be two points requesting different values for the same domain value.